-TruHearing -- RCBP members can save 30 percent to 60 percent off the average retail price of hearing aids with TruHearing, making it affordable to address your hearing needs.
+TruHearing -- RCBP members can save 30% to 60% off the average retail price of hearing aids with TruHearing, making it affordable to address your hearing needs.

 TruHearing offers a selection of more than 100 of the latest hearing aids from the top hearing aid manufacturers in the world.
 A TruHearing provider in your area can give you a hearing exam and recommend the right hearing aids for your lifestyle and budget.